palewire/go-big-with-github-actions/docs/matrix.md

 ![new-parallel-workflow](_static/parallel-1.png)

-Let's call this file `parallel.yml`, and change the `name` property accordingly.
+Let's call this file `parallel.yml`.

 ![call-it-parallel](_static/parallel-2.png)

+Let's change the `name` property accordingly to `Matrix scraper`.
 For now, let's also remove the steps under `workflow-dispatch` that accept inputs, and remove the scheduling as well.
 We'll introduce how to combine these concepts later.

 {emphasize-lines="1-4"}
 ```yaml